-Bank of America is a participant in the maturing of new benchmarks.
-For example, Bank of America launched capabilities to support issuance and trading in products indexed to the new Secured Overnight Financing Rate (SOFR), which is the alternative benchmark rate to U.S. dollar LIBOR recommended by the Alternative Reference Rates Committee, a group of private-market participants convened by the Federal Reserve Board and the Federal Reserve Bank of New York, and a broad measure of the cost of borrowing cash overnight collateralized by U.S. Treasury securities.
+Bank of America is actively working with global regulators, industry working groups and trade associations to develop strategies for an effective transition to new benchmarks.
+For example, Bank of America launched capabilities to support issuance and trading in products indexed to the new Secured Overnight Financing Rate (SOFR), which is the alternative benchmark rate to U.S. dollar LIBOR recommended by the Alternative Reference Rates Committee (ARRC).
+The ARRC is a group of private-market participants and official-sector entities convened by the Federal Reserve Board and the Federal Reserve Bank of New York.
+SOFR is a broad measure of the cost of borrowing U. S. dollars overnight collateralized by U.S. Treasury securities.

 We will work closely with our clients on the transition, taking into consideration client concerns.
 Updates will be provided as relevant.
 For further guidance on how to prepare for the possibility that LIBOR or other benchmark rates will be discontinued or materially change, please consult with your legal, tax, financial and other professional advisors.

 More information can be found in Bank of America’s most recent Form 10-K and subsequent periodic reports filed with the Securities and Exchange Commission.
 Below are additional resources on benchmark reform and the IBOR transition:

 - U.S. Alternative Reference Rates Committee (ARRC)

 - European Central Bank (ECB)

 - Federal Reserve Bank of New York (FRBNY)